Realising Rights existed to connect people who are typically marginalised and stigmatised in Namibia, to health services.

 A key highlight of Realising Rights was the learning and exchange visit that took place between the sex worker and MSM groups in Namibia, SWEAT in South Africa, and the involvement of the SW and MSM group in Namibia in the We Are ONE campaign.

-Realising Rights was implemented by our Linking Organisation in Namibia, Positive Vibes, and funded by Comic Relief.
+Realising Rights was implemented by our partner in Namibia, Positive Vibes, and funded by Comic Relief.

 Realising Rights has: